Simba14/mitein/README.md

 ## 💫 Deploy

-[Mitein](https://mitein.de/) is deployed via Netlify.
-Automatic deployment is set up in relation to this repositories `master` branch.
+[Mitein](https://mitein.de/) is deployed via Vercel.
+Automatic deployment is set up in relation to this repositories `main` branch.
-Therefore, once a PR is merged into master, a deployment will automatically be triggered.
+Therefore, once a PR is merged, a deployment will automatically be triggered.

-The status of deployments can be monitored [here](https://app.netlify.com/sites/determined-yonath-21e6e6/deploys)
+The status of deployments can be monitored [here](https://vercel.com/simba14/mitein/deployments)